AlexeyAB/Yolo_mark/README.md

 GUI for marking bounding boxes of objects in images for training Yolo

-* To build the tool, you need a compiler, cmake and OpenCV.
+* To build the tool, you need a compiler, cmake and OpenCV 3+.
 Then run:

 ```bash
 cmake .
 make
 ./run.sh (or run.cmd on Windows)
 ```

+There are also build scripts (`build.sh` and `build.ps1`) to ease building on *nix systems and on windows.

 To use for labeling your custom images: